 - The more space you have, the more stuff you will pack, that is a fact!
 We are usually on the road for a long time and carry electronic equipment required for blogging and some essential gear so a lot of stuff.

-- Try to go not bigger than a 40L pack for shorter trips and a 60L for long term travel.
+- Try to go no bigger than a 40L pack for shorter trips and a 60L for long-term travel.
 Since we carry a lot of gear we are sort of on the limit of what you can move with comfortably.

-- Carry on – with up to a 45L backpack you can usually still get away as carry on luggage if it is not packed to heavy.
+- Carry-on – with up to a 45L backpack you can usually still get away as carry-on luggage if it is not packed too heavy.
 This is very important when making use of budget airlines around Europe and Asia where you pay extra for luggage.

 - Quality

-- Most of the top quality backpacks like Osprey, Arc’teryx and Deuter comes with a lifetime guarantee and should last for many years.
-Even if you over pack these bags the zips, seams and material should last.
-Brands that are a bit cheaper like Quechua and National Geographic are good quality considering the cost, but after a couple of years on the road these packs wear more than the top of the line backpacks.
+- Most of the top-quality backpacks like Osprey, Arc’teryx, and Deuter come with a lifetime guarantee and should last for many years.
+Even if you overpack these bags the zips, seams, and material should last.
+Brands that are a bit cheaper like Quechua and National Geographic are good quality considering the cost, but after a couple of years on the road these packs wear more than the top-of-the-line backpacks.

 - Comfort

 - Buy a backpack that is the right size, all modern packs are adjustable.
-I don’t like too many clips and buckles, but the top of quality backpacks are more adjustable.
+I don’t like too many clips and buckles, but the top-quality backpacks are more adjustable.
 This is super important, I have had ‘sagging’ backpacks, that sit very low when loaded heavy.
-When walking long distance this makes you tired in places where you did not know you have places.
+When walking long distances this makes you tired in places where you did not know you had places.

 - Purpose